lpsm-dev/gex/README.md

 </div>

 G-Earth + G-Python allows you to create simple scripts for Habbo and run them on the fly!
 So in this project we created a pattern to hinder the creation of these scripts.
+G-Earth is a library for intercepting and manipulating Habbo packets, and G-Python is a library to create G-Earth extensions using Python code.

 ## ➤ Commands <a name = "commands"></a>